-The Athletics season runs for a three-four week period at the completion of Winter Sport during the second half of Term Three.
+The Athletics season runs for a four-week period at the completion of winter sport during the second half of Term Three.
 It is a very intensive season that culminates with the College participating against the other PSA schools in an all-day carnival.

-A week prior to this competition, a quadrangular competition is held involving Wesley College, Scotch College, Guildford Grammar School and Christ Church Grammar School.
+A week prior to this competition a triangual competition is held involving Wesley College and three other PSA schools.
 Participation in Athletics is not compulsory but strongly recommended.